Doorways

 Doorways is a proposed science fiction series from writer George R. R. Martin.
-The story tells of a parallel universe similar to the real world, but where petroleum no longer exists.
+The story is about people traveling through parallel universes to escape hunters working for aliens.
 A pilot was shot in May 1992, starring George Newbern, Anne Le Guernec, Robert Knepper, Kurtwood Smith, Hoyt Axton, Max Grodenchik, and Carrie-Anne Moss, but was not picked up, and the project was shelved.

 In 2010, IDW Publishing developed an adaptation of the TV pilot into comic book format.